 Before joining Greylock, Josh spent 15 years in product and engineering roles at leading companies in social, commerce, and media.
-Josh was the product lead for growth and relevance at LinkedIn, growing ’s active user base by nearly 10x.
-Prior to LinkedIn, Josh worked on the platform at and led the launch of Connect.
-Josh was an early employee at LinkedIn and helped establish early models for user growth and launched v1 of Jobs.
+Josh was the product lead for growth and relevance at Twitter, growing Twitter’s active user base by nearly 10x.
+Prior to Twitter, Josh worked on the platform at Facebook and led the launch of Facebook Connect.
+Josh was an early employee at and helped establish early models for user growth and launched v1 of LinkedIn Jobs.
 Josh also held roles leading product management for Zazzle, and product and engineering for RealJukebox and RealPlayer at RealNetworks.

-Josh currently serves on the boards of NextDoor, House Party, Operator, Discord, Musical.ly and Jelly.
-Josh also works closely with Greylock's investments in and Whosay.
+Josh currently serves on the boards of Medium, House Party, Operator, Discord, Musical.ly and Jelly.
+Josh also works closely with Greylock's investments in Nextdoor and Whosay.
 Josh led Greylock’s investment in SmartThings, which was acquired by Samsung in 2014.

 Josh holds a BS in Symbolic Systems with a focus on Human Computer Interaction from Stanford University.